 If you are able, please drive yourself to the clinic or ask a family member or a support person to take you.
 This will ensure that we help those that need the service most.

 If transportation is a barrier to getting to a vaccine clinic, please choose one of the options below:

 Option 1: Request a no-charge ride through one of the local taxi services listed below.

-Option 2: Request a ride through the Ontario Community Support Association(external link).
+Option 2: Request a ride through the Ontario Community Support Association(external link) at least 48 hours in advance of your vaccination.

 The Ontario government has partnered with the Ontario Community Support Association(external link) to help people with disabilities, and seniors with mobility issues, to safely get to and from COVID-19 vaccination clinics.
 Children aged 5 to 11 with disabilities or mobility issues, along with their parent or caregiver, are also eligible.

 To book a ride from the Accessible Drive to Vaccines website (external link) you need to:

 - be a person with a disability within the meaning of the Accessibility for Ontarians with Disabilities Act, 2005.
 This can include physical, developmental, learning, mental, hearing and visual disabilities; and

 Other things to know about this service: